Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 ### Multifractal Scaling

 This is a  property where traffic exhibits different scaling behaviors at different moments.
-This implies that the statistical properties of the traffic can vary widely, depending on the time scale and the location in the time series.
+This implies that the statistical properties of the traffic can vary widely, depending on the timescale and the location in the time series.

 We can use Multifractal Detrended Fluctuation Analysis (MFDFA) to measure the multifractal properties of time series data.